BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 * **Note**: I only tested this on Windows 10 but can possibly expand on this in later versions.
 * **Note**: Every time you want to use the program again, enter the folder, activate the virtual environment using `.\Scripts\activate` and run `python gui.py`.

-## Clearing Database

-* **Delete all the files in the "Vector_DB" folder or, it automatically clears every time you create a new database.**

 [Back to top](#top)